3xf/reXera/README.md

 - All done!

 ### 📧 SMTP
 Here are some widely used SMTP services.
-They have free plans with some limitations, most importantly though, they are compatible with Xera.
+They have free plans with some limitations, most importantly though, they are compatible with reXera.
 - [Mailgun](https://www.mailgun.com/). (**Important Note**: Mailgun seems to offer only a trial plan for a month, and without adding a credit card you are only authorized to send emails to 5 recipients.
 As such, you may want to choose another service.)
 - [Mailjet](https://mailjet.com/).
 - [SendGrid](https://sendgrid.com/free/).